OlaoluwaM/functional-programming/README.md

 Naturally, when such a set is infinite this proves to be problematic.
 We can't list the entire domain and codomain of all functions.

-We can get around this issue by introducing the one that is called _intensional_ definition, meaning that we express a condition that has to hold for every couple `(x, y) ∈ f` meaning `y = x * 2`.
+We can get around this issue by introducing what is called an _intensional_ definition, meaning that we express a condition that has to hold for every couple `(x, y) ∈ f` meaning `y = x * 2`.

 This the familiar form in which we write the `double` function and its definition in TypeScript: